Sreya1212/Health-care/README.md

 ### Data Reporting:
 Created a dashboard in tableau by choosing appropriate chart types and metrics useful for the business.
 The dashboard must entail the following:

-1. Pie chart to describe the diabetic or non-diabetic population

-2. Scatter charts between relevant variables to analyze the relationships
+1. Scatter charts between relevant variables to analyze the relationships

-3. Histogram or frequency charts to analyze the distribution of the data
+2. Histogram or frequency charts to analyze the distribution of the data

-4. Heatmap of correlation analysis among the relevant variables

-5. Created bins of these age values: 20-25, 25-30, 30-35, etc. Analyzed different variables for these age brackets using a bubble chart.
+3. Created bins of these age values: 20-25, 25-30, 30-35, etc. Analyzed different variables for these age brackets using a bubble chart.

 [Tablea Public link](https://public.tableau.com/app/profile/sreya.dinesh/viz/Project_17019715492800/Dashboard1?publish=yes)